 Nonetheless, even as the Undergraduate Assembly and Student Activities Council have recently partnered to make club recruitment a less stressful and more fair process, clubs here at Penn still may require applicants to submit official resumes, sit through rigorous interview processes with four or five rounds and not receive prompt notifications when they are rejected.

 It’s safe to say that this norm has somehow become a part of with the experience of every student who has taken initiative in joining a student-run organization.
 From a cappella groups to political organizations, we must re-evaluate and change the hyper-competitiveness of club recruitment as it has proven to negatively influence our behavior once we are in such clubs.

-When I was a freshman, I remember rushing out of track practice to show face to club recruitment events so that when I applied they’d recognize my name.
+When I was a freshman, I remember rushing out of track practice to show face at club recruitment events so that when I applied they’d recognize my name.
 There was even a moment in time when I had more papers regarding club recruitment than syllabi from my classes.

 However, it was after I had the odd “privilege” of joining these clubs that I spent my sophomore year somehow caught up in an odd threshold of club culture of Penn that goes unnoticed: its overly bureaucratic and hyper-professional semblance that contributes to each and every one of our college experiences.

 Whether it be eight-hour-long election cycles for board turnovers, two-hour meetings every other day simply for free puppy events or even inner board applications that mirror the hyper-competitiveness of on-campus recruitment, we all know something needs to change.
 Aspects of club bureaucracy such as election cycles are something that a lot of club leaders realize need to fix, yet push to the side due to the overbooking goals they wish to accomplish during the school year.
 As these factors have a cost, the steps to lowering them are so simple.